nranthony/pfm-sfi/GETTING_STARTED.md

 ## Potential Issues & Solutions

-1. **No dependencies file** - Create requirements.txt as shown above
-2. **CUDA requirement** - Ensure you have an NVIDIA GPU with CUDA installed
+1. **CUDA requirement** - Ensure you have an NVIDIA GPU with CUDA installed
+   - Conda/Mamba: CUDA is included in environment.yml
+   - venv: Install CUDA Toolkit separately from NVIDIA
-3. **High memory usage** - Reduce resolution in hyperparameters.py if needed
+2. **High memory usage** - Reduce resolution in hyperparameters.py if needed
-4. **Output location** - Check `io_utils.py` files for output directory configuration
+3. **Output location** - Check `io_utils.py` files for output directory configuration
+4. **PyTorch CUDA compatibility** - If you encounter CUDA version mismatches, update pytorch-cuda version in environment.yml to match your system

 ## Next Steps

-1. Install dependencies in a virtual environment
+1. Create environment using conda/mamba (recommended) or venv
+2. Install dependencies (automatic with conda, or via requirements.txt with venv)
-2. Verify CUDA is available
+3. Verify CUDA is available
-3. Choose 2D or 3D simulation
+4. Choose 2D or 3D simulation
-4. Modify `hyperparameters.py` to configure your simulation
+5. Modify `hyperparameters.py` to configure your simulation
-5. Run the appropriate `run.py` file
+6. Run the appropriate `run.py` file
-6. Check output directory for results (frames/videos)
+7. Check output directory for results (frames/videos)

 ## Key Files to Review